Provisions to Watch During Farm Bill Debate

 The Senate and the House have passed their respective versions of the 2018 farm bill.
 The Senate passed its bill by a vote of 86-11 on June 28, 2018, and the House passed its more partisan bill by a vote of 213 – 211 on June 21.
 Now, the debate moves to conference committee, where significant differences between the bills must be resolved.
 It is not clear how long this process may take.
-Although the Senate cancelled its usual August recess, Congress has a tough fall schedule with mid-year elections fast approaching.
+Although the Senate cancelled its usual August recess, the House will adjourn, and Congress has a tough fall schedule with mid-year elections fast approaching.
 The 2014 farm bill expires at the end of this year.

 Each bill contains hundreds of pages of provisions, but the following summarizes key provisions of interest for agricultural producers.
 Watch for changes and more details as the debate unfolds.

 The Senate bill would not change overall spending for conservation programs as a whole.
 It would modestly increase CRP acres from 24 million to 25 million, with the increase funded by limiting payments to 88.5 percent of average county rental rates.
 The program would prioritize the enrollment of marginal and environmentally sensitive land, as well as land that would have a “positive impact” on water quality.
 An adopted amendment to the bill would allow landowners to graze livestock on their CRP ground, in exchange for a 25 percent reduction in CRP payments.
 The amendment would also allow vegetative cover to be mechanically harvested every three years (or one third-per year) in exchange for a 25 percent reduction in payments for the acres harvested.